nilearn/nilearn/doc/getting_started.rst

 .. note::

     If you are not comfortable with this kind of data processing, do not
-    worry: there are plenty of examples in Nisl that allows you to easily load data from provided datasets.
+    worry: there are plenty of examples in Nilearn that allows you to easily load data from provided datasets.
 Do not hesitate to copy/paste the code and adapt it to your own data format if needed.
 More information can be found in the :ref:`data manipulation <data_manipulation>`